connexcs/docs/docs/creating-groups.md

     ![alt text][groups-popup]

-5. Click Save.
+5. Click `Save`.

 	ConnexCS Control Panel confirms that it has created a new group.

 	You can see an entry for the new group on the Groups page.

-6. (Optional) To abort creating the group, click X located at the top-right corner of the pop-up.
+6. (Optional) To abort creating the group, click `X` located at the top-right corner of the pop-up.

 [groups-popup]: /class5/img/groups-popup.png "groups-popup"